sciZer0/7/v/README.md

 Also, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.

-Automated Donations are an element of a Creator Donation Culture.
+Automated Donations are an element of a Creator Thanksgiving Culture.

 Automated Donations are an automated inbuilt feature of the Vote blockchain.